Why Executive Income Protection?

 Choose your level of cover

-It is possible to cover up to 80% of gross (pre-tax) income.
-As Executive policies pay the business it is important to note that the employee would need to pay income tax on any benefit received.
+Income Protection policies for executives can cover up to 80% of an gross income.
+As these policies are paid for by the business, it is important to note that the beneficiary would need to pay income tax on any benefit received.

 Choose your deferred period